Pav-mis/wgs2tree/README.md

 The input directory should contain fasta files of assemblies and optionally busco/compleasm runs associated with these assemblies.

 **One assembly per sample**
-When one assembly per sample is used, the directory should simply contain fasta files.
+When one assembly per sample is used, there are two options.
+The simplest is to just have a directory of fasta files.
 The labels on the final tree will be the base-name of each fasta file, e.g.

 ```
 inPath